gabrielmoral/el-camino-de-un-aprendiz/_posts/2018-11-03-designing-data-intensive-applications-chapter-1.md

 * Simplicity.
 Keeping the system easy to understand.
 * Evolvability.
 Enabling making changes in the future.

-My college [Fermín](https://twitter.com/mintxelas) created a mind map to connect ideas and concepts of this chapter.
+To finish the post I would like to share a mind map that my college <a href="https://twitter.com/mintxelas" target="_blank">Fermín</a> created to connect ideas and concepts of this chapter.

 <img src="{{ "/assets/chapter1.map.jpg" | absolute_url }}" alt="Chapter 1 map" />